zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

       ``boundary.<species>.u_th``.
 The same standard deviation is used to sample all components.

     * ``None``: No boundary conditions are applied to the particles.
-      When using RZ, this option must be used for the lower radial boundary, the first value of ``boundary.particle_lo``.
+      When using RZ, RCYLINDER, and RSPHERE, this option must be used for the lower radial boundary, the first value of ``boundary.particle_lo``.
       This should not be used in any other cases.

 * ``boundary.reflect_all_velocities`` (`bool`) optional (default `false`)
     For a reflecting boundary condition, this flags whether the sign of only the normal velocity is changed or all velocities.

 * ``boundary.verboncoeur_axis_correction`` (`bool`) optional (default `true`)
-    Whether to apply the Verboncoeur correction on the charge and current density on axis when using RZ.
+    Whether to apply the Verboncoeur correction on the charge and current density on axis when using RZ, RCYLINDER, or RSPHERE.
-    For nodal values (rho and Jz), the cell volume for values on axis is calculated as :math:`\pi*\Delta r^2/4`.
+    For nodal values (rho and Jz), the cell volume for values on axis is :math:`\pi*\Delta dr^2/4` RZ and RCYLINDER, and :math:`\pi*\Delta dr^3/8` for RSPHERE.
-    In :cite:t:`param-VerboncoeurJCP2001`, it is shown that using :math:`\pi*\Delta r^2/3` instead will give a uniform density if the particle density is uniform.
+    In :cite:t:`param-VerboncoeurJCP2001`, it is shown that for cylindrical coordinates, using :math:`\pi*\Delta dr^2/3` instead will give a uniform density if the particle density is uniform.
+    For spherical coordinates, using :math:`\pi*\Delta dr^3/4` similarly gives a uniform density.

 Additional PML parameters
 -------------------------